-Back in the day, if you were placing a bet on a race with Gary Stevens, who should be given the honorary title of “Comeback King”, the horse racing odds would probably not have been in your favor.
-Stevens’ amazing comebacks were not about his ability to win from behind, though – more the courage he displayed in overcoming physical adversity.
-He’s a rider who has suffered injury after injury and managed to come back each and every time after sustaining a major injury, at least up until his most recent accident, which damaged his spine.
+Back in the day, if you were placing a bet on a race with Gary Stevens – who should be given the honorary title of “The Comeback King” – the horse racing odds would probably not have been in your favor.
+However, Stevens’ amazing comebacks were not about his ability to win from behind.
+Rather, it was about the courage he displayed in overcoming physical adversity.
+He’s a rider who has suffered injury after injury and managed to come back each and every time – that is, until his most recent accident, which damaged his spine.

 Going back to 1985, Stevens was thrown into a rail in a starting-gate training incident and ended up in a coma.
-In 2013, he finished first at the Arlington Million (now called the Mister D Stakes,) at Arlington Park, Illinois, but was thrown into the oncoming riders by his own horse, which resulted in a collapsed lung and neck injuries.
+In 2013, he finished first at the Arlington Million – now called the Mister D Stakes – at Arlington Park, Illinois, but was thrown into the oncoming riders by his own horse, which resulted in a collapsed lung and neck injuries.

 Enjoy the online sports betting at BetMGM

-These are just a few of the great stories you can find about epic comebacks in professional horse races, but maybe you can make a few great stories of your own when you take part in sports betting online.
+These are just a few of the great stories you can find about epic comebacks and the best horse performances in professional horse races, but maybe you can make a few great stories of your own when you take part in sports betting online.